Cantonese Style Beef Chow Mein Noodles (Baked, Crispy!)

-Cantonese style chow mein noodles with saucy beef and crisp vegetables is one of my favorite restaurant dishes!
-The sweet potato made chow mein noodles are baked to golden crispy, loaded with extra chow mein sauce, tender beef, peppers, and onions on top.
+Cantonese style chow mein noodles with saucy beef and crisp vegetables are one of my favorite restaurant dishes!
+The sweet potato-made chow mein noodles are baked to a golden crisp, loaded with extra chow mein sauce, tender beef, peppers, and onions on top.
 You’ll love this popular takeout dish made simple and healthy at home!

 One of my favorite things to do when I was studying in Taipei was visiting a Hong Kongese owned noodle restaurant nearby my college in Peitou.
 A big plate of crispy Cantonese style beef chow mein with crisp vegetables is perfect for two hungry students and is a fantastic one plate meal that basically has it all – extra saucy beef, crispy noodles, and crunchy vegetables.
 Oh so satisfying! 🙂